 In fact, according to the AAA, getting four to five hours of sleep a night can mean a crash risk similar to drunk driving.
-Fatigued drivers who get five to six hours of sleep are still twice as likely to be in a crash when compared to their better-rested counterparts.
+Fatigued drivers who get five to six hours of sleep are still twice as likely to be in a car crash in Las Vegas when compared to their better-rested counterparts.

 The Legal Consequences

 Nevada does not have specific drowsy driving laws, meaning drivers cannot be charged with fatigued driving, even if they cause an accident.
 However, a driver who falls asleep at the wheel, or who is so tired they cause an accident, can be held responsible under distracted driving laws.
 In Nevada, drivers can be charged with careless driving and other offenses if they are driving fatigued and cause an accident.
 They can also be charged with manslaughter if they are fatigued, and this is determined to constitute negligence leading to a fatality.

 Nevada works on a demerit points system, and reckless driving means eight demerit points.
 Drivers who are in a vehicle accident causing an injury and who caused the accident due to careless driving, including fatigued driving, can also face revoked or suspended licenses.